 Employee means an employee of the employer and has the meaning in the Act.

-Employer means [insert employer name] and has the meaning in the Act.
+Employer means Apex Software Pty Ltd and has the meaning in the Act.

 Employee representative means an employee or other person or union nominated by the employee/s to represent the employee/s in relation to their employment.